A Partner Visa allows partners to enter or remain in Australia on the basis of their married or de facto relationship:

 2. Partner Visa Application Process

 A visa applicant who applies in Australia or overseas for a partner visa undertakes a two-stage visa application process.
-A combined application is made to the Department of Immigration and Citizenship (DIAC) for a temporary visa and a permanent visa.
+A combined application is made to the Department of Home Affairs for a temporary visa and a permanent visa.

 At the first stage the temporary visa application is assessed.
 The second stage, usually two years after making the application, involves an assessment of the permanent visa application.

 The first stage is the Partner Temporary Visa application with assessment of a visa applicant’s eligibility for a temporary visa.
-The applicant may be asked to attend an interview to enable DIAC to further assess the application.
+The applicant may be asked to attend an interview to enable the Department of Home Affairs to further assess the application.
 If the applicant successfully completes the first stage of processing, they will be granted a temporary visa valid until a decision is made on the application for the permanent visa, or until the application is withdrawn.

 Where the applicant and sponsor demonstrate they are in a long term partner relationship the permanent residence visa is also granted at Stage 1.